Maccraft123/ayaled/README.md

-# Ayaled - A small and cute tool to control leds on Aya Neo Devices
+# Ayaled - A small and cute tool to control leds on some Aya Neo Devices

 ## API:
 Everything is controlled via HTTP requests.